vercel/satori/README.md

 3. `box-sizing` is set to `border-box` for all elements.
 4. `calc` isn't supported.
 5. `overflow: hidden` and `transform` can't be used together.

+### Typography

+Advanced typography features such as kerning, ligatures and other OpenType features are not currently supported.

+RTL languages are not supported either.

 ## Contribute